 Completing this drill in less than 10 seconds with all kill zone hits demonstrates a high level of proficiency.
 Times between 12 and 18 seconds with no misses will be average.
 Run this drill twice at the end of each practice session.
 Use it as a standard evaluation exercise and over time you’ll see improvement in each skill the drill targets.
 Take your total time and add five seconds for every miss.
 Add the times from both runs together and divide by two to get your score.

-The basis for all marksmanship training is sight alignment and trigger control.
+Other Training Tips The basis for all marksmanship training is sight alignment and trigger control.
 Both must be mastered before realistic self-defense training can begin.
 One of the best drills for learning and sustaining these skills is dry-fire.
 Some shooters look at dry-fire as pointless.
 It’s not.
 The best shooters in the world do it regularly.
 It’s a very good way to develop hand/eye coordination and kinesthetics or proprioception—the unconscious perception of movement and spatial orientation arising from stimuli within the body itself.

 Any time you dry-fire, remove all the ammunition from where you are practicing, double and triple check that your handgun is unloaded and be sure that you are working—pointing your handgun—on a safe direction.
 Using a snap cap is a good idea, regardless of whether your handgun maker recommends one.